preston-werner-ventures/prestonwernerventures.com/notes/GOOD HUMANS: Introducing Tom Preston-Werner, hacker (and lockpicker) emeritus.md

 In some ways, Tom’s path has been the cliche tech-success story, the latest version of the American dream.
 He dropped out of college and moved to the Bay Area, where after selling a company called Gravatar he helped to launched GitHub, a darling tech outfit bought by Microsoft in 2018 — to the tune of $7.5 billion.
 He’s also thoughtful, down to Earth and unassuming.
 He’s always working, and most days he wears a worn black t-shirt to work.
 His is a quiet alpha presence that tends to mean he says weird things that also happen to make sense.

-During a recent 128 Collective (PWV) meeting about the organization’s performance in 2020, for instance, Tom was happy to field a question about the chosen logo for his new open-web development platform, RedwoodJS.
+During a recent 128 Collective meeting about the organization’s performance in 2020, for instance, Tom was happy to field a question about the chosen logo for his new open-web development platform, RedwoodJS.

 “It’s like a pine cone, but it’s a Redwood cone,” he deadpanned, to chuckles from others in the meeting, as he held up a small inch-long cone for all to see.

 ![image](https://user-images.githubusercontent.com/300/126712748-90445120-391c-4fa8-a452-ed2e2e44a8dd.png)
 *Tom’s Redwood cone.*

 That metaphor — tiny seeds leading to massive root systems and giant trees — seems apt for Tom and his open-web ethic.
 His ideas for making products lean toward helping others to make cool stuff, and RedwoodJS is no exception.
-More than 200 individuals have contributed code to the project, and that fits with PWV’s “Hypothesis” mode of living and working, which states that there are certain things that ought to exist … so why not build them?
+More than 200 individuals have contributed code to the project, and that fits with 128 Collective’s “Hypothesis” mode of living and working, which states that there are certain things that ought to exist … so why not build them?

 RedwoodJS, moreover, appears to be the latest in a line of ideas that could fundamentally change the way developers work, but you wouldn’t know it from asking Tom about it, who hesitates to assess how significant the product could be.